Mascot search overview

 While a number of similar programs available, Mascot is unique in that it integrates all of the proven methods of searching.
 These different search methods can be categorised as follows:

-- Peptide Mass Fingerprint in which the only experimental data are peptide mass values, (detailed description)
+- Peptide Mass Fingerprint in which the only experimental data are peptide mass values, (tutorial)

 - Sequence Query in which peptide mass data are combined with amino acid sequence and composition information.
-A super-set of a sequence tag query, (detailed description)
+A super-set of a sequence tag query, (more information)

-- MS/MS Ion Search using uninterpreted MS/MS data from one or more peptides, (detailed description)
+- MS/MS Ion Search using uninterpreted MS/MS data from one or more peptides, (tutorial)

 The general approach for all types of search is to take a small sample of the protein of interest and digest it with a proteolytic enzyme, such as trypsin.
 The resulting digest mixture is analysed by mass spectrometry.